RainingK/Shopping-Cart/README.md

 - username: admin
 - password: password

+Note: If you're getting import errors on the frontend, delete the container and image and rebuild the image with `docker compose up --build`

 ## Manually
 ### Server
 1. Create a virtual environment inside the server folder (Optional but recommended)